Tanq16/containerized-security-toolkit/README.md

 Notably, the image has python3, jupyterlab and go installed.

 To pull a prebuilt image, use `docker pull tanq16/sec_docker:dev`.
+For the Apple Silicon version, use the tag `tanq16/sec_docker:dev_apple`.

 It can be run using the command discussed in the first section.